 You could choose a serverless strategy, which allows your company to delegate even more operational tasks to the cloud service provider, freeing you from server management altogether.
 This could enable greater innovation and capabilities for your organization, while drastically reducing cost.

 A serverless strategy allows you to remove the reliance on various procedures like server or cluster provisioning, operating system maintenance, patching, and capacity planning.
 Your IT team and developers will no longer need to worry about managing servers.
-Instead, they can focus on their developing your products & services.
+Instead, they can focus on developing your products and services.

 Another strategy could be to adopt containers, which package your configurations and code into a single unit.
 This strategy will ensure that your software can run well when transitioning from one computing location to another, while also making more efficient use of your infrastructure.

 Containers are great when it comes to running batch jobs and microservices.
 There are many benefits to implementing containers, such as:

 - Reliable operations

 But be warned: container management and orchestration can be complex, so this is not a decision to be taken lightly.